It’s no surprise that New England Patriots star Tom Brady, the longest-serving NFL quarterback for one franchise, has a lot of endorsements.

 The 41-year-old teamed up with Ugg a year later, in 2011, when the brand aimed to break further into the men’s segment.

-The 5-time Super Bowl champion reportedly earned $14 million last year through these endorsement deals — and with his Patriots contract extended through next season, there’s still plenty of chances for him to sign new deals.
+The five-time Super Bowl champion reportedly earned $14 million in 2019 through these endorsement deals.
+With his Patriots contract extended through next season, there’s still plenty of chances for him to sign new deals.

 How Tom Brady’s Under Armour ‘Care Package’ Is Helping Him Prepare for the Super Bowl